Metro Railway Act, 2002: Sections

 The Act requires the MRA to seek approval from the Railway Board whenever it rolls out services using a completely newly made train on the track.
 For example, the rolling stock on the Mumbai Metro required approval from the Railway Board before operations could begin.
 If the trains used on the metro system had at least the same dimensions as another operational metro in India, the approval would not have been required.

 Section 6 of the Act gives the Metro Railway Administrator (MRA) vast powers to ensure immediate safety of the metro rail system.
 The MRA has the power to "acquire, hold and dispose of all kinds of properties owned by it, both movable and immovable".
 It includes the right to enter any land adjoining the metro railway alignment to remove obstructions which may obstruct the movement of the trains or obstruct the view of the signals.
 It also includes the right to erect hoardings as well as to use the metro property extensively for garnering advertising revenue.

 Section 27 prohibits any person with a contagious disease or infection from travelling on the metro.
 The administrator has the right to remove such a person from its premises.
 Section 59 allows the MRA to act against people accused of drunken behaviour, nuisance, vandalism, or using abusive and obscene language.
-The section provides for a fine of ₹500 and expulsion of the offender.
+The section provides for a fine of ₹500 and expulsion of the offender from the metro service.

 Section 34 of the Act grants the power to fix the first set of fares without the interference of any outside body with the MRA.
 However, the subsequent revision of fares, will be decided by a three-member Fare Fixation Committee headed by a retired or sitting High Court judge.
 Section 60 prohibits passengers from carrying offensive material on the metro.
 Violation of this section is punishable by a fine of ₹500.
 The offender will also be held responsible for any injury or loss of life so caused by it.